Jane Cunningham Croly

-Jane Cunningham Croly (née Cunningham; December 19, 1829 – December 23, 1901) was a British-born American author and journalist, better known by her pseudonym, Jennie June.
+Jane Cunningham Croly (née Cunningham; December 19, 1829 – December 23, 1901) was an American author and journalist, better known by her pseudonym, Jennie June.
 She was a pioneer author and editor of women's columns in leading newspapers and magazines in New York.
 She founded the Sorosis club for women in New York in 1868 and in 1889 expanded it nationwide to the General Federation of Women's Clubs.
 She also founded the Woman's Press Club of New York City.

 Early life

 Jane Cunningham was born in England, the daughter of a Unitarian minister, Reverend Joseph Cunningham, and his wife Jane Scott.
 The family emigrated to the United States when Jane was twelve.
 The family first lived in Poughkeepsie, New York, and later in Southbridge, Massachusetts.

 Professional career

 Jane first became interested in journalism while a student; she started by editing the school newspaper.
 Later, she edited and published the newspaper for her brother's church.
 By 1855, she had moved to New York to seek journalism work.
 Some sources say it was there she first used the pseudonym "Jennie June".
 Other sources say that "Jennie June" was a childhood nickname, given to her by a family friend when Jennie was twelve years old.

-After unsuccessfully applying to several newspapers, she was hired by Noah's Sunday Times (often erroneously reported as The New York Times); this was a publication edited by Mordecai Manuel Noah.
+After unsuccessfully applying to several newspapers, she was hired by Noah's Sunday Times (often erroneously reported as The New York Times) edited by Mordecai Manuel Noah.
 At Noah's, she wrote a regular women's column, focusing on such traditional subjects as fashion, cooking and the arts.
 She later recalled this time as challenging since few newspapers wanted to hire a woman, and if they did, it was only in the topics of "women's interests".
 There was great resistance from male editors about hiring a woman to cover news or do serious reporting outside of what was considered women's sphere.

 As a result of her journalism career, she met her husband, fellow journalist and editor for the New York Herald, David G. Croly.
 They were married on St. Valentine's Day February 14, 1856.
 They had three daughters, Minnie, Viola and Alice, and one son, Herbert David.
 Herbert Croly went on to a career in journalism, becoming editor of The New Republic magazine.
 She later told interviewers that thanks to her husband, her career in journalism advanced.
 He hired her at New York World, and her career progressed from then on.

 While most women were expected to abandon their career after marrying, Jennie June continued to work, and did so after having children.
 She was the editor of Demorest's Magazine from 1860 to 1887.
 This magazine was devoted to women's fashions, and Jennie became known as an expert in the subject, widely quoted in other publications.
 She was later the editor of the Cycle Magazine (which she founded) and also the Home-Maker Magazine.
 Her columns were often syndicated on women's pages throughout the United States.